fshmidt/CDEK-API-library/README.md

 # Description

 This is a Golang library for working with the CDEK API.
-It allows you to easily calculate shipping prices based on package size and delivery addresses.
+It allows you to easily create an order, validate an address, check the order status, calculate shipping prices based on package size and delivery addresses.

 # Realisation